 In March of 2018, Liz took the job as Shelter Manager for the Gulf Coast Humane Society.
 Striving to ease the burden placed on animal control facilities throughout Florida, Liz developed relationships with rescue partners and worked tirelessly to save unwanted, abandoned, and abused animals.

 Her passion for animals, experience in rescue, and education in the non-profit sector will help guide CCAS as we fulfil our mission to save and protect the animals of our region and find them forever homes.
-Liz resides on Pine Island with her husband, Bobby Mierzejewski and four misfit rescues—Shiba Inus Abbey and Holly, Rat Terrier/Australian Cattle Dog Buckey, and Chihuahua/Schnauzer Oliver.
+Liz resides on Pine Island with her husband, Bobby Mierzejewski and three misfit rescues—Rat Terrier/Australian Cattle Dog, Buckey, Chihuahua/Schnauzer, Oliver, and Chihuahua Mix, Lucy.